 Yes.
-The UPMC Heart Transplant Program will consider you for a heart transplant even if a different center turned you down.
+The UPMC Heart Transplant Program will consider you for a heart transplant even if another center turned you down.
 Our experts review each case we receive.

-We can often use the results from testing done at other medical centers.
-But, our doctors and the rest of the transplant team still need to assess you.
+We can often look at your test results from other medical centers.
+But, our doctors and the rest of the transplant team will still need to assess you.

-These tests provide complete data for the transplant team to assess the functions of your heart, lungs, and other bodily systems.
-They also help the team to decide if you’re a good candidate for transplant.
+These tests give the transplant team complete data on the functions of your heart, lungs, and other bodily systems.
+They also help the team decide if you’re a good fit for transplant.

-You will need to have a primary caregiver and a back-up caregiver to help you through the heart transplant process.
+You'll need to have a main caregiver and a back-up to help you through your heart transplant journey.

 Some factors that affect your wait time for a heart include your: